 Heifer Station has all the bells and whistles: a stunning cellar door and courtyard drenched in sun, a petting zoo complete with an extra happy white alpaca called Snowy, and a super tasty Chardonnay that should absolutely be on your booze bucket list.
 Last but not least, make sure you drop into Nashdale Lane Wines.
 The vineyard has built a stunning, breezy cellar door with a wood fire and enormous windows that pour out over the surrounding green hills.

-For those of you with a stellar road trip crew (ie. one that won’t do your head in after a 12-hour driving slog)—hit the highway and make your way to Broken Hill post-COVID times.
-This drive will be filled with all the moon-like landscapes, national parks to dip into and, for the love of god, the most striking, dusty sunsets you’ll ever lay eyes on (Santorini eat your heart out).
+For those of you with a stellar road trip crew (ie. one that won’t do your head in after a 12-plus-hour driving slog)—hit the highway and make your way to Broken Hill.
+This drive will be filled with all the moon-like landscapes, national parks to dip into, and, for the love of God, the most striking, dusty sunsets you’ll ever lay eyes on (Santorini eat your heart out).

-Out here, you’ll be able to throw yourself at art galleries, groovy cafes, mining landmarks and if you really want to treat yourself and support a whole heap of local business, take a detour through Mudgee (about four hours from the Big Smoke) which, just quietly, sports over 35 cellar doors to quench your thirsty soul.
+Out here, you’ll be able to throw yourself at art galleries, groovy cafes, mining landmarks and if you really want to treat yourself and support a whole heap of local business, take a detour through Mudgee (about four hours from Sydney) which, just quietly, sports over 35 cellar doors to quench your thirsty soul.

-Also on the way is the iconic Western Plains Zoo, the sister zoo to Sydney's beautiful Taronga Zoo and home to lions, tigers elephants and elegant wild horses known as Takhi.
+Also on the way is the iconic Western Plains Zoo, the sister zoo to Sydney's beautiful Taronga Zoo and home to lions, tigers elephants, and elegant wild horses known as Takhi.
 This detour will also bring you to the schnitty haven of Cobar (also known as Copper City).
-Order the parmi at the Great Western Cobar Hotel.
+Order the parmy at the Great Western Cobar Hotel.
 It’s a great time.

-Alright people, if you’re planning on having a jam-packed getaway as soon as the NSW COVID-19 restrictions ease up, then hover your eyes over the Snowy Mountains.
-Here, it’s all about horseriding, fishing, mountain biking, road cycling, hiking and bushwalking in and around stellar lakes and waterways.
+Alright people, if you’re planning on having a jam-packed getaway, then cast your eyes over to the Snowy Mountains.
+Here, it’s all about horseriding, fishing, mountain biking, road cycling, hiking, and bushwalking in and around stellar lakes and waterways.
 The towns in this region surround Kosciuszko National Park, where you can climb Australia’s highest peak, Mt Kosciuszko.

-For the foodies out there, we guarantee you’ll really get to loosen your belt here with Australia’s only schnapps distillery, Wildbrumby Distillery, as well as cold climate wines from Courabyra Wines, Sundance Bakehouse, Snowy Vineyard Estate and Microbrewery, Macenmist Truffles and Wines, and Kosciuszko Brewery—Australia’s first mountain brewpub.
+For the foodies out there, we guarantee you’ll really get to loosen your belt here with Australia’s only schnapps distillery, Wildbrumby Distillery, as well as cold climate wines from Courabyra Wines, Sundance Bakehouse, Snowy Vineyard Estate and Microbrewery, Macenmist Truffles and Wines, and Kosciuszko Brewing Co—Australia’s first mountain brewpub.

 Alongside adrenaline-pumping bushwalks and hikes, you can also head down this way for a bit of R&R. Lake Crackenback Resort & Spa should really be your first point of call when road-tripping is allowed again because this spot (which is also just 15 minutes from Thredbo and Perisher), is the ultimate sanctuary to reset.
 You can treat yourself to rejuvenating facials, an infinity-edge bath, and deep-tissue massages to relieve all those WFH aches and pains.

-For more adventure scheming and dreaming, check out NSW's most beautiful scenic drives.
+For more adventure scheming and dreaming, check out NSW's most otherworldly destinations.

-Image credit: Nashdale Lane Wines, Denis Degioanni, Nashdale Lane Wines, John Suske, Oliver Strewe, Andrew Merry
+Image credit: Destination NSW, Destination NSW, Destination NSW, Destination NSW, Destination NSW, Nashdale Lane Wines, Denis Degioanni, Nashdale Lane Wines, John Suske, Oliver Strewe, Andrew Merry